 How do affective experiences influence our self-control?
 How do smartphone apps change our daily experiences and health outcomes?

 Although our past research has shown the balance between the control and reward systems in the brain can impact health outcomes (Chen et al., 2017; Chen et al., 2019), we are currently interested in how daily affective experiences influence our health behaviors.
 To do so, we have developed a smartphone app called Appetite Tamer to track how daily experiences influence self-control behaviors, such as resisting temptation to eat.
 Future projects will develop new apps to track daily experiences and how these experiences influence health outcomes.

 Immigrant Acculturation and Social Networks

 How do immigrants acculturate?
 How do acculturation experiences encode in the brain and influence immigrants' adaption?
 How do immigrants form social networks in a new culture?

 Using a longitudinal approach, we have found immigrants who are self-motivated to go abroad possess a more independent self-construal (Chen et al., 2013), but changes in self-construal during the process of acculturation were reflected in the brain areas implicated in self-referential processing (Chen et al., 2015).
 We also found that immigrants were more likely to make in-group friends if the brain reward regions responded more to images of in-group faces than out-group faces (Chen et al., 2015).
-Future projects will use a computational approach to examine how immigrants encode their social and affective experiences (Chen et al., preprint) during acculturation and how these dynamic representations explain their social behaviors and social networks in a new cultural context.
+Future projects will use a computational approach to examine how immigrants encode their social and affective experiences (Chen et al., in press) during acculturation and how these dynamic representations explain their social behaviors and social networks in a new cultural context.